kiwipower/exploding/README.md

 Unattended test for candidates

-MAX 2 hours to be spent
+Please complete iterations 1 and 2.
+Aim to spend about a couple of hours.

 ## Requirements

+Please:
-Phase 1 and 2 below describe a card game.
-Please implement a computer version to allow a user to play the game.
-An unsophisticated command-line UI will suffice, eg entering 'd' for drawing a card, etc.
+* Iterations 1 and 2 below describe a card game.
+Implement in Scala a computer version to allow a user to play the game.
+* Cover full scope including iterations 1 and 2.
+* Include a README with any assumptions made and instructions to play (eg _Run the game with `sbt run`_.
+* An unsophisticated command-line UI will suffice, eg entering 'd' for drawing a card, etc.
+* Break down the code into small focused modules.
+* Fully test the application, using unit and integration tests as appropriate.

-The implementation should be production quality, reflecting what you would like to see deployed in the real world.
+* The implementation should be production quality, reflecting what you would like to see deployed in the real world.

-You will probably have questions about the requirements.
-For this exercise, please make some reasonable assumptions and document them.

-### Phase 1: Basic roulette ruse
+### Iteration 1: Basic roulette ruse

 * There are one player and 47 cards.
 One of the cards is explosive and the rest are blank.
 * All the cards are shuffled and arranged face down in a draw pile.
 * The player draws cards one after the other.
 If the card is blank, it has no effect, and can be discarded.
 If the card is explosive, the player loses.

-### Phase 2: Defuse cards
+### Iteration 2: Defuse cards

+Enhance the game:

 * We have three additional _Defuse_ cards, making a total of 50 in the deck.
 * Game set up: